-I anticipate an average holding period of three years, with the greatest of the group being held for a decade or more.
-I believe you can and should run a broad, diversified portfolio of stocks, if you have the time and the team to do so -- like we do here at the Fool and within our Hidden Gems community.
+I anticipate an average holding period of three years, with the greatest of the group being held for at least a decade.
+I believe you can and should run a broad, diversified portfolio of stocks, if you have the time and the team to do so -- like the team we have here at the Fool and within our Hidden Gems community.

 Finding the next prospect